Table of Contents

 The real issue here is that not every knife, steel or otherwise, can perform well in most basic survival or disaster situations.
 So, you need to do your research and get the knife that is best suited for whatever situation you’re likely to be in.

-Here, is an in-depth list of survival knife features to look for when you’re looking to purchase a survival knife:
+Here, is an in-depth list of 12 survival knife features to look for when you’re looking to purchase a bushcraft knife

 With the full tang, the knife goes from the knife tip to the end of the knife’s handle.
 In contrast, a partial tang knife’s blade only connects to the top of the knife’s handle.
 The main problem with a partial tang knife is that the blade will eventually loosen when using your bush knife for heavy-duty tasks, like pounding wood stakes, chopping kindling, etc. Simply put, a full tang knife will be more likely to provide the strength and overall durability that is needed for you to perform the various tasks necessary for a true survival knife.

 Perhaps, the most critical factor for the handle or tang for a survival knife is that is that the knife’s handle have a durable, slip-resistant grip.
 Therefore, you should avoid, solid metal knife handles (without a wrapping) because they can get extremely hot during the summer, bone-chilling cold during the winter months and also tend to be more slippery.

 The following below are the more popular choices for a knife handle material, which are the following:

 - Kraton-A wrapping that is made of synthetic, rubber.

 - Micarta-Material composed of treated canvas, fiberglass, linen, and other fabric.

 - Glass Reinforced Nylon or Fiberglass Reinforced Nylon– (”GRN/FRN”)-A plastic material that is known for being very durable, and almost indestructible.
 The main complaints, concerning GRN/FRN, is that it has a cheap, plastic, look.